brwist/angular-python-best-code/README.md

 ## Frontend command

+Run `npm i`.This will install all the dependency packages.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Backend command

+Run `npm i`.This will install all the dependency packages.

-Run `npm run start` for a dev server.
-Navigate to `http://localhost:3001/`.
-The app will automatically reload if you change any of the source files.
+Run `npm run start` for a backend server.
+This will provide services via `http://localhost:3001/`

 ## To run the scripts